Lotherton Hall: Gascoignes at Lotherton Hall

 Lotherton Hall came into the possession of the Gascoigne family when it was purchased in 1825 by Richard Oliver Gascoigne.
 He would have assumed he had secured a male heir, as he had raised two adult sons, one of which would inherit.
 In 1842 both his sons died leaving the Gascoigne estate to be inherited by his daughters after he died the following year.

 The sisters divided the Yorkshire estates between them, Mary Isabella took Parlington Hall and Elizabeth took Lotherton.
-During Elizabeth Gascoigne's ownership, she and her husband Fredrick Mason Trench, the 2nd Baron of Ashtown, who she married in 1852, mostly let Lotherton to tenants, preferring Castle Oliver in Ireland, along with Woodlawn, Lord Ashtown's own family residence in County Galway, Ireland.
+During Elizabeth Gascoigne's ownership, she and her husband Fredrick Mason Trench, the 2nd Baron of Ashtown, whom she married in 1852, mostly let Lotherton to tenants, preferring Castle Oliver in Ireland, along with Woodlawn, Lord Ashtown's own family residence in County Galway, Ireland.
 Lord and Lady Ashtown did however seem to use Lotherton as their Yorkshire seat for a time in the 1850s.
 On Elizabeth's death in 1893, Lotherton was inherited by her nephew, Colonel Fredrick Richard Thomas Trench Gascoigne who was a noted soldier and traveller.

 Census returns during the period that Lotherton Hall was let (1842–93) show that Elizabeth and Mary Isabella Gascoigne’s cousin, R. S. (Richard Silver) Oliver (1812–89), grandson of the Rt Hon Silver Oliver (1736–98) and son of Robert Oliver (c.
 1774–1834), was living at Lotherton Hall as head of household in 1851.
 Widowed Ann Hornby was head of household at the 1861 census.
 Richard F. Shawe, recorded as living ‘from investment’, was head of household at the 1871 census, with Shawe’s widow, Anna Shawe, a 'landed proprietor', head of household in 1881.
 Lotherton Hall was unoccupied at the 1891 census.

 Colonel Gascoigne's wife, Gwendolen, was the daughter of engineer Sir Douglas Galton, and second cousin and god daughter to Florence Nightingale.
 Colonel Gascoigne preferred Lotherton Hall to Parlington, moving many of the furnishings from Parlington to Lotherton.
 Parlington was demolished in 1950s.
 Between 1896 and 1931 the Gascoignes remodelled Lotherton to accommodate their growing family, adding a dining room, entrance hall, drawing room and servant's wing.
 Mrs Gascoigne designed and built the Edwardian style gardens along the south front.
 Colonel and Mrs Gascoigne had three children together, Alvary, Oliver (who died as an infant) and Cynthia.

 Sir Alvary Gascoigne was the British ambassador to Japan and Moscow.
 He inherited Lotherton in 1937 and lived there with his second wife, Lorna Priscilla Gascoigne.
 While at Lotherton he enriched the house with oriental works of art he had acquired as an ambassador.
 He and his first wife, Sylvia Wilder, had a son, Douglas Wilder Gascoigne, who was killed in action during the Second World War.
 With no heir left to inherit Lotherton, Sir Alvary presented the hall to the City of Leeds in 1968 as a gift to be open to the public.
 He also gave an endowment fund to buy works of art to further the collection.
 He died in 1970.